-Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
-My apologies for any strange sentences and funny mistakes that may have been generated during the process.
-If you are reading French, click on the French flag below to access the original and correct text:
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

-The anthem to the sea
+Oceans, a hymn to the sea

 Diving friends and lovers of the sea, go see Oceans.
 The images, made by the greatest underwater filmmakers, are to die for.